sfogo/spring-demoa2/README.md

 * If you take a peek at webapp runner [code](https://github.com/jsimone/webapp-runner/blob/master/src/main/java/webapp/runner/launch/Main.java), you can see it programmatically does the equivalent of the `Connector` settings when processing its `--proxy-base-url` option.

 ### Local Embedded Tomcat
-* Configure your `pom.xml` so that it downloads Webapp Runner (Very well explained [here](https://devcenter.heroku.com/articles/java-webapp-runner#configure-maven-to-download-webapp-runner) in Heroku documentation but you can of course do this without having anything to do with Heroku).
+* Configure your `pom.xml` so that it downloads Webapp Runner (*Very well explained [here](https://devcenter.heroku.com/articles/java-webapp-runner#configure-maven-to-download-webapp-runner) in Heroku documentation but you can of course do this without having anything to do with Heroku*).
 * Package the application with `mvn package`.
-* You can run the archive with :
+Run the archive with :
 ```sh
     java -jar target/dependency/webapp-runner.jar --port 8080 target/demoa2-1.0.war
 ```
-* You can run the exploded war :
+* You can also run the exploded war :
 ```sh
     java -jar target/dependency/webapp-runner.jar --port 8080 target/demoa2-1.0
 ```
-* It of course has the same proxying issues as with Heroku.
+* It of course has the same proxying issues as with [Heroku](#ssl-termination).
 If you for example run Nginx at `https://localhost`, you can proxy accordingly with :
 ```sh
     java -jar target/dependency/webapp-runner.jar --proxy-base-url https://localhost target/demoa2-1.0
 ```
+* `--port` is optional.
+Default is `8080`.